 a.
 A good structure helps Google ‘understand’ your site

 The way your site is structured gives Google significant clues about where to find the most important content.
 Your site’s structure determines whether a search engine understands what your site is about, and how easily it will find and index content relevant to your site’s purpose and intent.
 A good site structure will, therefore, lead to a higher ranking in Google.

-The ideal structure of a site
+The ideal site structure

 Practical tips on improving your site structure

-Decide upon Cornerstone content
+Decide upon cornerstone content

 If you haven’t decided which of your articles are the most important yet, start thinking about that now.
 Make these articles the best ones on your site.
 Give them extra TLC and update them regularly.